Pukguksong-3: Design

 A different report states that the Pukguksong-3 is intended to move away from the Pukguksong-1 design, instead of following up on it.
 According to this analysis, the missile is a new platform that would likely improve North Korea's second strike capability.

-The missile was displayed in the 'Self-Defence' 2021 exhibition, between a Pukguksong-5 and the newer, KN-23 like SLBM.
-The originally uninterrupted black line was broken with a white stripe, possibly at an attempt with deception.
+German analyst Norbert Brügge claimed that the Pukguksong-3 had a variant similar in appearance to the Pukguksong-1, which was displayed in the 15 April 2017 military parade and the "Self-Defence 2021" military exhibition.
+However, the actual missile displayed in these events was Pukguksong-1.

 Tests

 There has been one known test of the Pukguksong-3:

 Deployment

 The missile is likely to be deployed to the new Sinpo-C submarine under construction, as the current Sinpo-B submarine, which fits the Pukguksong-1 missile, would not fit the larger Pukguksong-3 missile.
 The new ballistic missile submarine is based on the Romeo-class submarine, and is likely to be fitted with three launch tubes for missiles.
 However, the position of the tubes would likely result in reduced space for the battery compartment, and thus reduce its underwater endurance, possibly reducing it to half of the original capacity.
 As the submarine is still under construction, it may instead be launched to fire the newer, and even larger Pukguksong-5 missiles instead.
-Even with these modifications, however, it is unlikely that the Romeo-class submarine will reach 3000 tons as reported by South Korean media, and as such, a possibility of a conversion based on a Golf-class submarine is also possible.
+Even with these modifications, however, it is unlikely that the Romeo-class submarine will reach 3,000 tons as reported by South Korean media, and as such, a possibility of a conversion based on a Golf-class submarine is also possible.